 - The formula is entered in a cell where you want the result to appear.

-- Subtraction sign in excel is the dash (-) which is an arithmetic operator
+- The subtraction sign in excel is the dash (-) which is an arithmetic operator.

 An advantage of using a cell reference

 - When cell references are used instead of the actual data or number in a formula, later, the cell reference data in the formula can be replaced or changed to get the desired output.
 In this scenario here, you do not have to write a complete formula once again.
 Results of the formula update automatically when the cell reference or data changes.

 Subtraction is very easy to use.
 Let us now see how to use Subtraction in Excel with the help of some examples.

 Example #1 – Subtraction of numbers in a cell